Skip to content

 310

-"""Creates hex color code palette from a matplotlib colormap
+"""Creates hex color code palette from a matplotlib colormap.

-cmap (str): string specifying matplotlib colormap to colorize image.
-If cmap is specified visParams cannot contain 'palette' key
+cmap: String specifying matplotlib colormap to colorize image.
+If cmap is

 """